-Impairment assessment of nonfinancial assets

-The Group assesses impairment of nonfinancial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Impairment assessment of nonfinancial assets The Group assesses impairment of nonfinancial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The factors that the Group considers important and which could trigger an impairment review include the following:

-- significant underperformance relative to projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; and, - significant negative industry or economic trends or change in technology.
+- significant underperformance relative to projected future operating results; - business: and. - significant negative industry or economic trends or change in technology.